probot/probot.github.io/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

+Want to chat with Probot users and contributors?
+[Join us in Slack](https://probot-slackin.herokuapp.com/)!

+## Issues

+We'd love you to open issues, if they're relevant to this repository: feature requests, bug reports, questions about our processes, declarations of gratefulness, etc. are all welcome.

+In particular, if you have a large PR you want to send our way, it may make sense to open an issue to discuss it with the maintainers first.

+We also use the label 'help wanted' to show issues we want help on!
+If you'd like to get started working in this repository, it'd be best to jump into those issues.

 ## Submitting a pull request

 0. [Fork][fork] and clone the repository